- Compared: price and convenience The Air60 HE is compared with the Keychron K2 HE on price, power, and convenience.

 Bottom Line

-Gamers who want a very compact low-profile Hall Effect keyboard with strong software, fast response, and better-than-expected typing feel.
-It also suits travel-minded users who can live with a cable.
+Best for gamers who want a compact low-profile Hall Effect keyboard with strong trigger customization, fast response, and web-based software.
+It also suits users who like NuPhy’s bold styling and can work around layers.

 Pros